-Netflix’s documentary “The Social Dilemma” has cast a spotlight on the dark side of social media and the technologies that have been killing us softly over the last decade.
+Netflix’s documentary “The Social Dilemma” cast a spotlight on the dark side of social media and the technologies that have been killing us softly over the last decade.
 But there is an emerging class of wellness technologies, accelerated by the pandemic, that show us that it is possible to harness the potential of tech to help us heal.

-As big tech continues to make headlines for their addictive algorithms and manipulative methods, digital health innovators have entered the market asking: How might we design tech products to heal us rather than make us sick?
+As big tech continues to make headlines for their addictive algorithms and manipulative methods, digital health innovators have entered the market asking: How might we design tech products that help heal us rather than make us sicker?

-Wearables and health apps have flooded the market as consumer demand surged in the wake of the COVID19 health crisis.
-Headspace, a meditation and mindfulness app, has seen up to a 90% increase in time spent on mobile devices in the U.S. during March 2020.
+Wearables and health apps have flooded the market as consumer demand surged in the wake of the pandemic.
+Headspace, a meditation and mindfulness app, saw a 90% increase in time spent on mobile devices in the U.S. during March 2020.
 The No. 1 wellness app was Clam with 3.9 million downloads in April 2020 alone.
 The pandemic has pushed us to think about health more holistically, and while 75% of consumers said they will eventually go back to gyms, many indicated they will retain a virtual component - a phenomenon with broad implications for the sector.

 Adding to these changing consumer behaviours, technology has enabled inexpensive sensors and monitors to be built into rings, watches, and even our phones.
-Your smart-phone can now enable you to self-monitor your health throughout the day, and track everything from your step count to your heart rate variability, but does this translate to better health?
-In this blog, we examine the peer-reviewed research on wearables and health apps to understand their current efficacy in managing mental illness.
+Your smart-phone can now enable you to self-monitor your health throughout the day, and track everything from your step count to your heart rate variability.
+But does this translate to better health?
+In this blog, we examine the peer-reviewed research on wearables and health apps to understand their current efficacy in managing our mental health.

 Let’s take a step back: What are wearables?